slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

     <img src="https://slizb.github.io/img/posts/saliency_maps/just_ball.png" width="800">
 </p>

 Yikes!
 This should be the easiest example yet, but the model is just way out-of-bounds (*ba-doom-tss*).
-Somebody call the classifier police...
 It appears that somewhere in the training process, the model learned to ignore the basketball in the image, and just look at its surroundings.
 If I were making an application to detect basketballs, this would not cut it.
 With this example, we have a perfect case of how saliency maps can help uncover errant model performance.

 ## Conclusions